 Afternoon tea is as British as queuing and discussing the British weather (but a great deal more pleasant than both).
-Mr Fluskey and I have enjoyed a fair few three-tiered, mid-afternoon teas here in London, but this one is a little bit special.
-Along with the cakes and camomile was a fine singing performance.
-Welcome to opera afternoon tea at the Royal Albert Hall.
+Mr Fluskey and I have enjoyed a fair few three-tiered, mid-afternoon teas here in London, but opera afternoon teas is a little bit special.
+Along with the cakes and camomile was a fine singing performance!
+Here is our review of opera afternoon tea at the Royal Albert Hall.

 The Royal Albert Hall